Read Our Latest Blog Post

 Description: Explore and discover the Lofoten Islands from the sea by RIB (Rigid Inflatable Boat).
 The tour starts from Svolvær quayside journeying through Raftsundet (which has a large population of Sea Eagles you'll get the opportunity to spot) before entering the Trollfjord.
-You'll be treated to some of the most dramatic scenery Norway has to offer whilst your skillful and experienced skippers provide you with plenty of good stories and local knowledge.
-They know if there are whales or eagles which they can seek out nearby.
-You will be provided with a thermal, floating suit, life vest, gloves and goggles and it is recommend you wear warm footwear, a hat and clothes to fit the weather and temperature.
+You'll be treated to some of the most dramatic scenery Norway has to offer whilst your skillful and experienced skippers provide you with plenty of good stories and local history.
+You will also be provided with a thermal, floating suit, life vest, gloves, a cap and goggles and it is recommend you wear warm footwear, a hat and clothes to fit the weather and temperature.
 Oh, and don't forget your camera!

 Duration: Approx. 2 hours.